itwritsmall/itwritsmall.github.io/_posts/2019-03-09-install-nagios-raspbian.md

 $ cd nagios-4.4.3
 $ sudo ./configure --with-command-group=nagcmd
 ```
-This will take some time, and you'll see a lot of this:
+Using Raspbian (less so with Ubuntu/Hyper-V), this will take some time, and you'll see a lot of this:

 ![image]({{site.url}}/assets/2019-03-09-install-nagios-raspbian/configureNagiosCoreProgress.png)

 Wrapping up with something like this:

 ![image]({{site.url}}/assets/2019-03-09-install-nagios-raspbian/configureNagiosCoreComplete.png)

 Now we've got configured the Nagios Core source.
 Let's get to the compiling: